SMS Notification Best Practices 2026 | MagicBell

 10DLC (10-digit long codes):

-- 10DLC registration is now mandatory — as of February 2025, all major US carriers block 100% of unregistered 10DLC traffic.
+• 10DLC registration is now required.
+Since February 2025, all major US carriers block unregistered 10DLC traffic.

 Toll-Free Numbers:

-- Toll-free business verification now requires EIN, country of registration, and entity type (2026).
+• Toll-free verification now requires EIN, country of registration, and entity type (2026).

 Best Practice:

-- For implementation details, see our Twilio SMS setup guide.
+• For setup details, see our Twilio SMS setup guide.

 Message Queuing and Retry Logic